logan676/TikTok-Compose/docs/camera_recording_process.md

    - The preview is rendered full screen using `AndroidView`.
 Compose overlays provide capture controls and filter selection.
    - The preview size automatically adapts based on the view bounds. `MATCH_PARENT` can crop the preview while `WRAP_CONTENT` shows the entire frame.
 5. **Post Processing**
    - Filters from mp4compose can be used for post‑processing video if desired.
-Example filter list resides in `VideoFilter.kt`.
+Example filter list resides in `feature/cameramedia/src/main/java/com/puskal/cameramedia/edit/VideoFilter.kt`.

 ## Performance Considerations